Best & Cheap Cloud Hosting Providers in 2019

 The basic plan starts from $5/month and comes with 1 GB RAM, 1 CPU, 20 GB SSD and 1 TB transfer and scaling comes pretty easy with Linode as you can choose whichever resource you want to add to your plan so if you only need more RAM or disk space then you can only upgrade that one.

 As for features, Linode does offer quite a few that could come in handy.

 NodeBalancers will distribute traffic among several servers when needed and Longview will allow you to get a better insight on your server resource usages like memory and CPU.
-They do offer managed cloud servers but those will cost an extra $100/month so it might not be such a good deal at this price point but they do offer free migration and cPanel.
+They do offer managed cheap cloud hosting servers but those will cost an extra $100/month so it might not be such a good deal at this price point but they do offer free migration and cPanel.

 If you need to contact support you can choose to do so by Email, Phone, Ticket and Chat; they also have a community forum which could also help you.
 Also, security issues are handled with priority by their team and they will do their best to solve them as soon as possible.

 All in all, Linode might be a good solution for you if you’re looking for an unmanaged server at a good price but if you’re not prepared to start solving issues that might come up when running a server then this might not be the best way to go as their managed plans are not the best in terms of value for money.

 The best thing about CloudWays is that this is a managed cheap cloud hosting provider with prices starting from only $7/month.
 They are a full hosting solution fitted from small business websites or blogs to high traffic websites like e-commerce.
 If you’re not sure about them they currently have a trial which you can use to see if you like them.